drewharts/Wiseman2.0/README.md

 **Express.js**: Web application framework for Node.js, used for API development.

-**:TypeScript**:: Used for writing the server code, providing type safety and modern JavaScript features.
+**TypeScript**:: Used for writing the server code, providing type safety and modern JavaScript features.

-**:PM2**:: A process manager for Node.js, ensuring the application stays alive and automatically restarts on failure.
+**PM2**:: A process manager for Node.js, ensuring the application stays alive and automatically restarts on failure.

-**:AWS EC2**:: Hosting the server, providing a scalable and reliable cloud computing environment.
+**AWS EC2**:: Hosting the server, providing a scalable and reliable cloud computing environment.